istio/istio.io/content/docs/tasks/security/mutual-tls.md

     _**OR**_
     Using [Helm](/docs/setup/kubernetes/helm-install/) with `global.mtls.enabled` to `true`.

-> Starting with Istio  0.7, you can use [authentication policy](/docs/concepts/security/authn-policy/) to config mTLS for all/selected services in a namespace (repeated for all namespaces to get global setting).
+> Starting with Istio 0.7, you can use [authentication policy](/docs/concepts/security/authn-policy/) to configure mutual TLS for all/selected services in a namespace (repeated for all namespaces to get global setting).
 See [authentication policy task](/docs/tasks/security/authn-policy/)

 * For demo, deploy [httpbin](https://github.com/istio/istio/blob/{{<branch_name>}}/samples/httpbin) and [sleep](https://github.com/istio/istio/tree/master/samples/sleep) with Envoy sidecar.
 For simplicity, the demo is setup in the `default` namespace.
 If you wish to use a different namespace,  please add `-n yournamespace` appropriately to the example commands in the next section.